 The City of Dunkirk contacted agencies and organizations associated with housing rehabilitation, economic development, community development, infrastructure development, or skills development.
+All applicable agencies were consulted and no person or group was intentionally omitted.
 Any and all agencies involving the needs of the people of the City of Dunkirk are always welcome to discuss the plan with City Department of Planning and Economic Development staff and were given advance notice regarding the public hearings, release of draft plan, and public comment period.